birkoss/ukulele-ionic2/readme.md

 * See if String is an existing ionic/angular classes (and rename it if it is)

 * Quiz - Configuration: Add the possibility to include/exclude direction UP or DOWN

+* Notes - Add other clef (and options to change it)